ru4871SG/crypto-data-pipeline-with-AI/README.md

 There are 3 Python ETL scripts:

 `btc_etl.py` - This is the ETL (Extract, Transform, Load) script for Bitcoin data.
 It is used to extract and transform data from three different API sources (TheGraph, Mempool, and Dune Analytics).
 Once the data has been processed, the transformed dataframes are automatically stored into your MongoDB database.
 This script also identify the current month and year, and will store them into the txt file `month_year.txt`.
 For example, if you run this script in June 2024, it will automatically change the text inside `month_year.txt` to "june_2024".
-The txt file `month_year.txt` is needed to identify the current month and year for the AI data analysis process, as well as for the creation of the new report pages.
+The txt file `month_year.txt` is needed to identify the current month and year for the AI analysis process, as well as for the creation of the new report pages.

 `eth_etl.py` - This is the ETL script for Ethereum data.
 It is used to extract and transform data from three different API sources (TheGraph, Owlracle, and Dune Analytics).
 Just like the Bitcoin ETL script, the transformed dataframes are stored into your MongoDB database.